r-crosswords/aotw/exolve-README.md

   if the window is resized.
 The number of columns can only be one of the following: 1 (which is the same as what we get without the columnar-layout option, when the available width is too small), 2, or 3.
+  As of February 2021, columnar layout is quirky: Chrome supports it best, but all browsers seem to have some peculiarities.
+- **`clues-at-right-in-two-columns`** If this option is specified, it affects the column layout when the available width is wide enough for exactly two columns (but not three or more).
+Normally, the clues panels get rendered under the grid in two-column mode (the rationale is that a balanced look is better).
+If this option in set, then in two-column mode, the clues panels are rendered to the right of the grid.
+This option is automatically turned on when you use the `clues-panel-lines` option (see below).
+This option has no effect if the `columnar-layout` option is used.
 - **`hide-inferred-numbers`** If this option is specified, then the software does not display any clue numbers that were automatically inferred.
 Setters using non-numeric clue labels may want to specify this option.
 - **`clues-panel-lines:<N>`** Limit the across/down/nodir clues boxes to
   a maximum of about N lines of text, adding scrollbars if needed.
+Also implicitly turns on the `clues-at-right-in-two-columns` option.
 - **`offset-top:<N>`** Draw the grid with this much space above and under it (N pixels).
 Useful for drawing additional art around the grid using `customizeExolve()`, for example.